Skills

 Ficlets

-Ficlets currently has over five thousand users, ten thousand stories, fifteen thousand comments, and is going strong.
+Ficlets currently has over ten thousand users, thirty-five thousand stories, eighty thousand comments, and is going strong, even though I am no longer at AOL.

 Technologies Used: Ruby on Rails, XHTML, javascript, CSS, jquery